boechat107/boechat107.github.io/_posts/2016-05-06-spark-with-docker-quick-start.md

 ```

 It's important to mention that DataFrame's API is richer than it looks like and the
 code above could be written in many different ways.
-It's
+Its
 [documentation](http://spark.apache.org/docs/latest/api/python/pyspark.sql.html) is
 usually well enough described to help us explore the different possibilities.